-Learning Environments Goal: All students are able to engage in their schools and their broader communities,
+Learning Environments Goal: All students are able to engage in their schools and their broader communities, and feel invested in their learning pathways, which lead to their post-secondary aspirations.

 - For the class of 2018, the graduation rate for all student groups improved from the previous year. - 8 of 11 student groups are now on pace to meet statewide goals for their graduation rate. - 329 of 468 high schools (70 percent) improved on the four-year graduation rate. - However, only 213 of 2016 schools (11 percent) improved on the regular attendance rate.